BootstrapDash/Azia-Admin-Bootstrap-Template/README.md

 After Gulp has been installed, follow the steps below to contribute.
 <br>
-1 - Fork and clone the repo of Star Admin.
+1 - Fork and clone the repo of Azia Admin.
 <br>
 2 - Run the command npm install to install all the dependencies.
 <br>
 3 - Enter the command gulp serve.
-This will open Star Admin in your default browser.
+This will open Azia Admin in your default browser.
 <br>
 4 - Make you valuable contribution
 <br>